-French Oyster Sales Clam Up As Contamination Scare Spreads
+French oyster sales clam up as contamination scare spreads

-Rennes, France: When Philippe Le Gal brought his oysters to market this weekend, he expected them to sell quickly.
-It was, after all, New Year's Eve, a day when the delicacies are a crucial ingredient for celebrations in French homes and restaurants.
+When Philippe Le Gal brought his oysters to market this weekend, he expected them to sell quickly.
+It was, after all, New Year's Eve, a day when the delicacies are a crucial ingredient for champagne-soaked celebrations in French homes and restaurants.

 But not this time.